 The Bright Side of Death

-Fucking unbelievable may be an exclamation at Bernie’s guilt but it’s also a fair judgement on Linklater’s morally dubious appropriation of this real world murder for comic purposes.
-All biography fictionalises life; you can’t put a camera in someone’s head or bear witness to each moment; any attempt at making sense of events and the actors that participated in them is an exercise in chasing shadows.
+Fucking unbelievable is a fair judgement on Linklater’s morally dubious appropriation of this real world murder for comic purposes.
+All biography fictionalises life, you can’t put a camera in someone’s head or bear witness to each moment; any attempt at making sense of events and the actors that participated in them is an exercise in chasing shadows.
 Nevertheless, a murder confers a responsibility upon any filmic treatment, mindful that movies are such potent mythmakers that they often authoritatively supplant the historic facts in the audience’s mind.
 Linklater has used witnesses to the truth to tell a lie.
 Perhaps he rationalised it reasoning, why let the facts get in the way of a good story?

 Tiede, endearing in Jack Black’s hands, with his comic waddle and practiced solemnity, has fewer rough edges than his real world counterpart.
 His characterisation is modelled on a neat opening metaphor – a scene in which Tiede schools a class of trainee morticians in preparing a corpse for family viewing.
 He places great importance on presentation, judging the psychological proclivities of grieving relatives.
 Black’s Tiede is no less precise in judging his own appearance; it’s carefully constructed to put people at their ease.
 It’s a neat idea, but that’s the closest Linklater comes to judging his subject.